Mateja97/wallet-transactions/README.md

 ```

 ### Step 2: Docker Setup
 Ensure Docker and Docker Compose are installed on your system and Docker daemon is running.
-Use the following commands to start the services:

 Environment Variables
 Create a .env file in the root of the project directory and add the following line to set the platform dynamically:
 ```env
 PLATFORM=linux/amd64
 ```
+Start Services
+Use the following commands to start the services:
 ```bash
 docker-compose up -d
 ```